The Day Before Anesthesia

 Recovery time varies from patient to patient, but most patients are ready to leave safely within 15 to 30 minutes.
 We treat each patient individually and will not release you until it is safe to do so.
 A surgical assistant will go over instructions and explain your prescriptions to you.

 If you suspect you may be pregnant, please notify us immediately.
-Sedation is unsafe if you are pregnant.
+Elective sedation may not be advisable if you are pregnant.

-If you develop a cough, cold, sore throat, any upper respiratory infection, stomach or bowel upset, call our office to reschedule your surgery.
+If you develop a cough, cold, sore throat, runny nose- if you have any upper respiratory infection, if you have any sinus or nasal congestion limiting breathing through your nose, including a seasonal allergy flare-up, or if you have stomach or bowel upset – call our office to reschedule your surgery.
 Sedation is unsafe under these circumstances.